Got mum rage? If you’ve transformed into an angry she-beast quicker than you can say Megatron, it’s time to recognise

 If you’ve flipped your lid on a Mt Vesuvius scale over the teensiest thing, know that you’re not alone.

 “I encounter postpartum rage in many of my sessions with clients,” reassures Silvia.
 “In fact, it’s often an episode of rage or anger that triggers mothers to make the first appointment and seek help.
 Most women feel terrible shame and guilt at their inability to control these outbursts.”

 Don’t bottle things up

-After chatting further to Silvia (and, ahem, an initial dose of Dr Google), I uncovered a few truths.
-Turns out anger is the end result of a whole cesspit of other feelings: anxiety, guilt, resentment, isolation, to name a few.
+After chatting further with Silvia (and, ahem, an initial dose of Dr Google), I uncovered a few truths.
+Turns out anger is the end result of a whole cesspit of other feelings: anxiety, guilt, resentment, and isolation, to name a few.

 “Postpartum rage is not a diagnosable disorder,” explains Silvia.
 “It’s more a symptom that can go hand-in-hand with postpartum depression and/or anxiety.
-Overwhelm and helplessness, which includes feeling trapped, are the usual emotional suspects – and resentment can also be a great fuel for anger.
+Overwhelm and helplessness, which includes feeling trapped, are the usual emotional suspects – and resentment can also be great fuel for anger.
 Personality types that tend to repress emotions and bottle things up without addressing their needs or speaking out for themselves, can at times explode, much to the surprise of their family who may have never seen this side of their loved one.”